Updated for 2023

 6333 W. 3rd St., Los Angeles, CA 90036

-The land it sits on has been owned by the Gilmore Family since the late 1800s and remains owned and operated by the sixth-generation of the Gilmore Family.
+The land it sits on has been owned by the Gilmore Family since the late 1800s and remains owned and operated by the sixth generation of the Gilmore Family.
 Originally the land was used as a dairy farm and oil was discovered here.
 The land was also used as a stadium for car races and other entertainment purposes.
 The first tenants arrived in 1934 and sold their products from the backs of their trucks.
 After that, permanent stalls were created, and over time, the Farmers Market as we know it now came to be.

-What To Eat: The Farmers Market may be the perfect place for picky eaters because the choices are endless.
-Families can opt to eat together in a sit-down restaurant such as Du-Par’s, Buca di Beppo, and Marmalade Cafe.
-But if every family member seems to enjoy eating something different, than opt to eat from one of the Market’s many smaller eateries.
-Everyone orders what they want from where they want, and then like a mall’s food court, everyone eats together at the same time.
-Smaller eateries are quite diverse and include such popular spots as Deano’s Gourmet Pizza, Loteria Grill, Magee’s Kitchen (the original Market restaurant), Pampas Grill, Phil’s Deli and Grill, The French Crepe Company, and The Gumbo Pot to name just a few.
+But if every family member seems to enjoy eating something different, then you can opt to eat from one of the Market’s smaller eateries.
+Everyone orders what they want from where they want, and then like a mall’s food court, everyone sits and eats together at the same time.

 Be sure to check out some of the nods to history, including a timeline of the Market, artifacts on display, and vintage memorabilia.